tu-delft-library/il-master-thesis-guide/book/1b-exploring-academic-literature.md

 **2: Choose a multidisciplinary academic database:**

 Because in an exploration your goal is to look broadly at the different research that is being done on your topic, you should use a database that includes a wide variety of disciplines.
-For TU Delft students, the databases Dimensions and Scopus are a good starting point.
+For TU Delft students, the databases <a href="https://app.dimensions.ai/discover/publication" target="_blank">Dimensions</a> and <a href="https://www.scopus.com/" target="_blank">Scopus</a> are a good starting point.

 **3: Apply filters for articles, reviews, letters (and conference papers if relevant)**